monarch-initiative/SvAnna/docs/bndannotations.rst

 is joined before the A at position chr15:76259140 (``[p[t`` notation).

 This would correspond to a deletion of 76259140-41578122=34681018 base pairs, i.e., 34.7 million bp.

+Note that because both breakends have the ``[p[t`` notation, the relative orientation of the two joined ends is different (if one is 5' to 3', the other is 3' to 5' with respect to the canonical sequence).

+Note that this deletion does not make sense because it would result in a chromosome without a centromere.